 ‘One of my favourite songs on my album is called “Home”.
 I’ve noticed that there are lots of artists with a song called “Home” and it’s nice because it’s somebody’s rendition of what home means to them.
 I wrote mine about when I went to boarding school, and as much as I loved being away – I’m a really independent person – I always find myself needing my mum like anybody else.’

-Like Sam Smith and John Newman, 20-year-old Brit School alumna Ella Eyre has been catapulted from a guest spot with one of the stars of 2013 (in Eyre's case, Rudimental's 'Home' album) to the British urban pop big league.
-Since then she's sung with Naughty Boy and Wiz Khalifa, Tinie Tempah for
+Like Sam Smith and John Newman, 21-year-old Brit School alumna Ella Eyre has been catapulted from a guest spot with one of the stars of 2013 (in Eyre’s case, Rudimental’s ‘Home’ album) to the British pop big league.
+Since then she’s sung with Naughty Boy, Wiz Khalifa, Tinie Tempah and

 Watch Ella Eyre's 'Deeper' video